-Lighting issues are not specific for Phantom cameras but for high frame rate moving pictures in general.
-Even with the great sensitivity of modern cameras such as the Phantom Flex, be prepared to use a considerable amount of light.
+Lighting issues are not specific to Phantom cameras but for shooting high frame rate moving pictures in general.
+Even with the great sensitivity of modern cameras such as the Phantom Flex4K, be prepared to use a considerable amount of light.
 Shooting at a frame rate of 1000fps requires 5.25 times more light than at 24 or 25 fps.

 Beyond illumination, the largest issue in high-speed lighting is flicker.
 When powered by alternating current (AC) electricity, the lamps power cycles 50 or 60 times per second (depending on the country and its power system).
 During the down cycle the tungsten lamp filament can dim slightly.
 Above certain frame rates a camera sensor is photographing enough images per second to see the alternation of the filament, resulting as flicker in the image.

 The amount of flicker is related to the type of bulb, wattage and physical size of filament.
 In general, lamps of 5000w or larger that use tungsten filaments are so large that they do not have time to cool and dim before the power cycles back up.
 Therefore, it is recommended using 2K or greater tungsten light fixtures when shooting above 120fps in 60hz countries and 5K or greater when shooting above 100fps in 50hz countries.

 Some additional recommendations are to use DC power for tungsten lights, which eliminates flicker entirely.
 The direct current supplied to the lamp head means there is no alternation between cycles and the filament is illuminated constantly.
 Smaller practical bulbs can be battery powered thus avoiding flicker issues.